akbarratt/rb101/LOG.md

 I started this progress log partway through RB101.
 Newest entries first.

+### Day 55: Saturday April 11, 2021

+**Pomodoros Completed**: 3

+**Today's Progress**: Attended a Women Who Code meetup.

+**My Feelings:** Met my quota for this week.
+Feeling pretty good about it.
+Still want to step it up over time but for now it feels close to being just right.

 ### Day 54: Saturday April 10, 2021

 **Pomodoros Completed**: 2